makrai/notes/dong-25-multimod-sarcasm-mhsdb-icassp.md

 * hi: M2H2 [9] for Hindi.
 * These datasets vary in sample size, speaker number, and class distribution,
 * two primary tasks: humor detection and sarcasm detection.
-* We adhered to official data partitioning protocols where available.
-For
+* We adhered to official data partitioning protocols where available
   * UR-FUNNY is evaluated on its official test set, while
   * M2H2 and MUStARD++ Balanced employ five-fold cross-validation, avg perf
-  * MUStARD++, we used “Friends” episodes as the test set, performing five-fold cross-validation on the training set and reporting the average results.
+  * MUStARD++, we used “Friends” episodes as the test set, performing five-fold cross-validation on the training set and reporting the average results

 ## B. Multi-Modal Foundation Models